-In Canada, most child abductions are done by estranged parents, not strangers.
-This problem is prevalent worldwide.
-As such, immigration officials are diligent about kids traveling across international borders with just one parent.
+In Canada, most child abductions are by estranged parents, not strangers.
+This is a worldwide problem.
+Immigration officials are diligent about kids crossing international borders with just one parent.
 Know what paperwork you need.

 The Argentine process was far more complex.
 Forms needed to be signed in the presence of a notary, certified, and stamped.
-It was also recommended that these forms be legalized in the provincial and national offices.
+It was recommended these forms be legalized in provincial and national offices besides.
 Leaving on 12 hours notice precluded paperwork in Buenos Aires or Cordoba (capital cities 700 km and 100 km away, respectively).

-This limited our flight options.
-Without paperwork legalized by the national office, Jamie could not take the girls out of the country via Buenos Aires.
+This limited flight options.
+Without paperwork legalized by the national office, Jamie could not fly from Buenos Aires.
 They had to leave the country through the smaller airport in our own province.

 Take-away #3 Plan for the unexpected

 Dave Ramsey and others advise keeping an emergency fund.

 Expat jobs can be quite lucrative.
 But.
 Before you start living big, set aside money for the unexpected.

 You don’t get to choose the timing.
 Cheap tickets may not be an option.
 (This trip coincided with spring break = Expensive flights!!)

 Where possible, keep wiggle room in your budget so you can make those important trips without undue financial stress.